Opening a Bank Account in France

 Step 3: Submit Your Application

-For online banks and neo-banks, visit their website or download their app and complete the application form.
-You'll provide personal information, upload documents, and verify your identity through video call, selfie verification, or document scanning technology.
-The process typically takes 10-20 minutes.
+For online banks and neo-banks, you fill out the form on their website or app, upload your documents, and verify your identity through video call, selfie verification, or document scanning.
+Most people finish in under 20 minutes.

 Step 4: Verification and Approval